k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Download and install Fabric V8.3.X studio.
 - Create a project in the Fabric studio for TDM.
 It is recommended to maintain this project in a pre-configured GitHub repository.
 - Create a PostgreSQL DB — a PostgreSQL DB is required for Fabric System (operational) DB and TDM operational DB (TDM V9.4 was certified based on PG V17).
-Note that you can download a PG image from k2view download page.
+Note that you can download a PG image from the K2view download page.
 For more details, read [here](/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md).

 #### TDM Library Installation